You don’t have to go far to find an adventure: there’s plenty to see and do on even the shortest walk or bus ride.

 - Go to the park and do something active together, like playing on the swings.
 Talk about going ‘higher’, ‘faster’ and ‘slower’, and explain and show what they mean.

 - Look out for signs of the seasons changing.
-In spring see if you can spot daffodils.
-In the summer you could take a picnic and sit under a tree.
+In spring, see if you can spot daffodils.
+During summer, you could take a picnic and sit under a tree.
 In autumn, make a leaf collection, or gather conkers.
-There are lots of activity ideas on the Woodland Trust website.
+On a dry day, no matter the season, you could go on a nature trail.
+There are also lots of activity ideas on the Woodland Trust website.

 What they’ll learn